Voice Recovery Services

 - Do you want an auto-attendant greeting, and what do you want it to say?
 We’ll do a custom, professional recording for you that gives menu options to your callers or you can have calls routed directly to a receptionist or a group of receptionists.
 It’s your call.

-- Do you want to set up any Automatic Call Distribution (ACD) queues and how do you want them to work?
+- Do you want to set up any Automatic Call Distribution (ACD) Queues and how do you want them to work?
 PBX Parachute leads the market with full ACD capability, allowing efficient call handling to departments, rather than individuals.
 They can be set up with load balancing, skills-based routing, overflow queuing and more.
-If you’re not sure, just ask and we’ll help.

-To learn more about PBX Parachute voice recovery services, please call us at 888-825-0800.
+To learn more about PBX Parachute voice recovery services, give us a call at 888-825-0800.
 It’s the backup phone system that makes sense.
-Don’t get telephone system disaster recovery from anyone else.